-Application for admission to candidacy should be filed after the student has completed from 10 to 20 credits in courses applicable to the graduate program of the department, with no grade of less than B in the major area.
+Application for admission to candidacy should be filed after the student has completed from 10 to 20 credits in courses applicable to the graduate program of the department, with a grade point average of no less than B in these courses.
 At this time he must file the complete Program of Studies and Candidacy form.